koenrane/KR-new-site/content/understanding-and-controlling-a-maze-solving-policy-network.md

 <figcaption>(c) Steered minus original</figcaption>
 </div>
 </div>
-<figcaption>**Left:** The net probability vectors induced by the unmodified forward passes.
+<figcaption><b>Left:</b> The net probability vectors induced by the unmodified forward passes.
-<br/>**Middle:** For any steering modification we make to forward passes, we plot the new probability vectors induced by the modified forward passes.  <br/>
+<br/><b>Middle:</b> For any steering modification we make to forward passes, we plot the new probability vectors induced by the modified forward passes.  <br/>
-**Right:** The “vector field diff”, computed as (steered minus original) for each valid position in the maze.
+<b>Right:</b> The “vector field diff”, computed as (steered minus original) for each valid position in the maze.
 At a glance, we understand the behavioral effect of modifying the network.</figcaption>
 </figure>

 On [Team Shard](matsprogram.org/mentors), we run fast experiments ASAP, looking for the fastest way to get interesting information.
 Who cares about a lit review or some fancy theory, when you can try something interesting immediately?